What is Hydraulic Cement Used For?

 What is the shelf life of hydraulic cement?

 Hydraulic cement has a shelf-life of one year if in an unopened container.
 To prolong the shelf-life, store it in a cool, dry place.

-If you need to stop a water leak or plug a hole for basement waterproofing, a swimming pool, or a foundation, hydraulic cement is the perfect material.
+Hydraulic cement is the perfect material if you need to stop a water leak or plug a hole for basement waterproofing, a swimming pool, or a foundation.
 It is entirely waterproof, dries in as little as three minutes, and is readily available.

-But because hydraulic cement is so quick-drying, avoid using it on large projects.
+But because hydraulic cement is so quick-drying, you should avoid using it on large projects.
 You should never mix more hydraulic cement than you’ll be able to use in three minutes.